Adding User Context

 User Context

-function UserContextSync() {const { pillar } = usePillar();const { user } = useAuth();useEffect(() => {if (user && pillar) {pillar.setContext({userRole: user.role,userState: user.subscription?.status,custom: {plan: user.subscription?.plan,},});}}, [pillar, user]);return null;}
+function UserContextSync() {const { pillar } = usePillar();const { user } = useAuth();useEffect(() => {if (user && pillar) {pillar.identify(user.id, {name: user.name,email: user.email,apiToken: user.accessToken, // forwarded to API tool sources});pillar.setContext({userRole: user.role,userState: user.subscription?.status,});}}, [pillar, user]);return null;}

-Action Filtering with Context
+Tool Filtering with Context

-// Your action definition{name: 'delete_user',description: 'Delete a user from the organization',requiredContext: { userRole: 'admin' },// ...}
+// Your tool definition{name: 'delete_user',description: 'Delete a user from the organization',requiredContext: { userRole: 'admin' },// ...}

 // In your app - only admins see the delete_user actionpillar.setContext({ userRole: user.role }); // 'admin' or 'member'

-See Actions for more on requiredContext.
+See Tools for more on requiredContext.

 Clearing Context